Withdrawal Symptoms for Different Substances

 Get Treatment for Drug Withdrawal at Laguna

-When you are admitted to medical detox at Laguna Treatment Hospital, you will first meet with a clinician for a biopsychosocial intake.
+When you are admitted to medical detox at Laguna Treatment Center, you will first meet with a clinician for a biopsychosocial intake.
 The clinician will evaluate your substance use history and its impact on your physical, mental, and social health.
 From there, you will work with the treatment team to develop a customized treatment plan that meets your needs.

 Depending on what substance(s) you have been using, your treatment plan may include medications to help ease withdrawal symptoms.
 You will also be encouraged to rest and participate in therapy sessions and groups once you are able.